-The Clear Fear app powered by stem4 provides ways for children and young people to manage symptoms of anxiety.
-Developed by Dr Nihara Krause, a Consultant Clinical Psychologist, together with ideas from young people, Clear Fear uses a Cognitive Behavioural Therapy (CBT) framework to help change anxious thoughts and emotions, alter anxious behaviours and calm fear responses.
+The Clear Fear app by stem4 provides ways for children and young people to manage symptoms of anxiety.
+Developed by Dr Nihara Krause, a Consultant Clinical Psychologist, together with ideas from young people, the Clear Fear app uses a Cognitive Behavioural Therapy (CBT) framework to help change anxious thoughts and emotions, alter anxious behaviours and calm fear responses.

 ‘The fear of threat or anxiety is like a strong gust of wind, it drags you in and makes you want to fight it or to run away.
 Instead, face your fear, reduce the threat and glide.’